austinwagner/blizzbar/README.md

 ### Blizzbar Helper

-Tho helper process's main purpose is to install the hook function in `BlizzbarHooks.dll`.
+The helper process's main purpose is to install the hook function in `BlizzbarHooks.dll`.
 The process needs to stay alive for the hook to remain in effect.
 There is both a 32-bit and a 64-bit version of the helper so hooks can be installed in both types of processes.
 The 32-bit version launches the 64-bit version automatically and ties their lifetimes together.

 ### Blizzbar Hook